 While your home and its contents will be covered from many unexpected situations, hazard insurance won’t protect you from everything.

-In most states, earthquakes and floods are excluded from standard hazard insurance policies.
-If you want to be protected from these natural disasters, you will need to purchase additional coverage.
+- In most states, earthquakes and floods are excluded from standard hazard insurance policies (if you want to be protected from these natural disasters, you will need to purchase separate earthquake or flood insurance policies)

 Is Hazard Insurance the Same As Homeowners Insurance?

 If you purchase homeowners insurance, also called an HO3 policy, you will automatically be covered by hazard insurance.
-That’s because hazard insurance falls under the umbrella of homeowners insurance; as such, it is is one key component of your overall homeowners policy.
+That’s because hazard insurance falls under the umbrella of homeowners insurance; as such, it is one key component of your overall homeowners insurance coverage.

-While hazard insurance covers your dwelling and surrounding structures, homeowners insurance also includes:
+While hazard insurance protects your dwelling and surrounding structures, homeowners insurance includes:

-- Coverage of your dwelling and other included structures
+- Dwelling coverage and other included structures coverage

-- Coverage of your belongings, even when they are away from the home (such as your car being vandalized at the mall).
+- Your personal belongings, even when they are away from the home (such as your car being vandalized at the mall).
 Personal property coverage will reimburse you for the losses of your personal belongings.
 You can choose between a replacement cost or an actual cash value option.

 - Personal liability coverage (if someone were to be injured on your property)

-- Loss-of-use coverage, which will provide you with certain living expenses if your home becomes uninhabitable due to a covered situation (like hotel bills, food, etc.)
+- Loss-of-use coverage, which will provide you with certain additional living expenses if your home becomes uninhabitable due to a covered situation (like hotel bills, food, etc.)

 Can You Buy Stand-Alone Hazard Insurance?

-So, if hazard insurance is one subset of homeowner’s coverage, and your mortgage lender only explicitly requires the former in order to disburse your loan, can you purchase hazard insurance by itself?
+If hazard insurance is one subset of homeowner’s coverage, and your mortgage lender only explicitly requires the former in order to disburse your home loan, can you purchase hazard insurance as a separate policy?
 You’d certainly save a lot of money in the process…

 Unfortunately, this is not possible.
 Hazard insurance and homeowners insurance may be categorized differently, but they don’t really exist without one another.
 So, what is hazard insurance on a mortgage?
 When your lender tells you to buy hazard coverage, what they are really saying is, “Buy a homeowners insurance policy so that you can protect this dwelling that we are funding.”
 They don’t care about the other provisions or optional features of your policy; they just want to ensure that the hazard coverage part is in place and paid.

 How Much Does Hazard Insurance Cost?

-The cost for hazard insurance will vary based on your location, the provider you choose, and the specifics of your home.
-The general rule of thumb, though, is that this coverage will annually cost you somewhere around 0.20-0.35% of the purchase price of your home.
+The cost of hazard insurance will vary based on your location, the provider you choose, and the specifics of your home.
+As a general rule of thumb, the annual cost of hazard insurance is around 0.20-0.35% of the purchase price of your home.